aws-samples/serverless-patterns/eventbridge-to-appsync-events/README.md

 If events are not arriving in your Events API Console you should go to the SQS console, find the SQS queue created by this stack as your DLQ and poll for messages.
 Any errors should be shown in the attributes of the messages.

 If there are no messages in the DLQ, double check that you have correctly entered the channel parameters in the Events API Console.

+Ensure you are sending messages to the correct Event Bus.

 ## Cleanup